thisiscass/game-of-life/backend/Architecture.md

 ### Validation

-- We built a lightweight validation approach (inline rules) rather than heavy external dependencies, as domain is simple.
+- I built a lightweight validation approach (inline rules) rather than heavy external dependencies, as domain is simple.

 - Example rule: AddRule(dto => dto.Grid.All(row => row != null && row.All(cell => cell == 0 || cell == 1)), "Grid must contain only 0 or 1").